 Proteins locally secreted in other tissues

-In addition to the proteins categorized as locally secreted in the brain, digestive system, extracellular matrix, female and male reproductive systems, another 250 proteins were annotated as secreted in various other tissue types based on manual literature analysis and data analysis.
-Here, we have grouped these proteins into a category called ‘Other tissues’.
+In addition to the proteins categorized as locally secreted in the brain, digestive system, extracellular matrix, female and male reproductive systems, another 279 proteins were annotated as secreted in various other tissue types based on manual literature analysis and data analysis.
+These proteins have been grouped into a category called ‘Other tissues’.
 This category includes proteins locally secreted in specific tissues, such as skin, lung and eye, or locally secreted by cell types found in a wide range of tissues, such as epithelial cells and endothelial cells.

 Functions of proteins locally secreted in other tissues